-This is the first thing a new aquarium owner should do, before fish are even purchased.
+Cycling your tank is the first thing a new aquarium owner should do before fish are even purchased.
 In other words: You never want to buy your fish and tank on the same day.
-Unfortunately, this is exactly what some new fish keepers do.
-Even more remarkably, some pet stores just stand back and watch them do it!
+Unfortunately, this is precisely what some new fish keepers do.
+Even more remarkably, some pet stores stand back and watch them do it!

 Only after you cycle the tank will it be ready to house fish and other aquatic life.
 To be sure, you can measure your water quality with a water testing kit made specifically for use in home aquariums.

-The chemical process that goes on in your tank is known as the nitrogen cycle, and it's important to understand as a fish keeper.
-Here's a cool YouTube video by MyFishCare101 that makes it easy to grasp:
+The chemical process that goes on in your tank is known as the nitrogen cycle, and it's essential to understand as a fish keeper.

-Adding fish impacts water conditions, and the more fish you have the greater the demand on the healthy microorganisms (bacteria) to get the job done breaking down their waste.
+Adding fish impacts water conditions, and the more fish you have, the higher the demand on the healthy microorganisms (bacteria) to get the job done, breaking down their waste.

-Find a kit that measures ammonia, nitrates, nitrates and pH.
+You need a kit that measures ammonia, nitrates, nitrates, and pH.
 Your ideal water parameters are: Ammonia=0ppm, Nitrites=0ppm, Nitrates<25ppm, pH=neutral, or close to it.

-In addition to testing the water the fish live in, you need to test the water source you are using to fill the tank.
+In addition to testing the water the fish live in, you need to check the water source you are using to fill the tank.
 This may seem like a no-brainer, but many beginners don’t consider the chemical makeup of their water.
-Whether you are using well-water, water from a municipal water supply, or water from a commercial source, test it and see where it stands in its base state.
+Whether you are using well water, water from a municipal water supply, or water from a commercial source, test it and see where it stands in its base state.

-Also be aware of additives like chlorine which are no good for your fish, and will need to be neutralized.
+Also, be aware of additives like chlorine, which are bad for your fish, and will need to be neutralized.

 Adding additional chemicals is sometimes necessary, but always consider it the last resort.
 Instead, there are things you can put in your tank that will help even out the pH.
 For example, driftwood tends to lower pH and soften water.
 Using a substrate like crushed coral can raise pH.

-For some fish, the makeup of your water will simply be too far out of line with their requirements.
-Once you know the pH value of your water source you can compare it with the fish you intend to stock, and avoid any mistakes.
+For some fish, the makeup of your water will be too far out of line with their requirements.
+Once you know the pH value of your water source, you can compare it with the fish you intend to stock and avoid any mistakes.

 Especially if you have small children it can be tempting to purchase whatever fish they fall in love with at the pet store, but remember that a bad choice will simply end up in a dead fish, and heartbreak for your child.